|

 label acts to up-and-coming indie bands.

-the show send your CD and bio to:
+Or send on old fasioned CD and bio to:

 Living In The Land Of Oz